4 Beginning Your Research

 (“peanut butter” OR jelly) AND sandwich

-Peanut butter can be present, jelly can be present, or both of them can be present.
+Peanut butter can be present, jelly can be present, or both can be present.
 Instead of only one kind of sandwich, you now have three different options.
-Keep in mind you may also end up with jelly-and-cream cheese sandwiches, or peanut butter and banana.
-They’ll still include your search term, but they may not be quite what you were thinking of… of course, it could give you useful information you hadn’t thought of before.
+Remember, you may also end up with jelly-and-cream cheese sandwiches, or peanut butter and banana.
+They’ll still include your search term, but they may not be what you envisioned.
+Of course, it could also provide useful information you hadn’t considered.

 Another Example: